Beans69584/Plastics-and-Burns/CODE_OF_CONDUCT.md

 ## Purpose

 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
-We invite all those who participate in [Project Name] to help us create safe and positive experiences for everyone.
+We invite all those who participate in the creation and maintenance of this website to help us create safe and positive experiences for everyone.

 ## Expected Behavior